Skip to main content

 Rosemary has over six years of experience teaching occupational therapy and coordinating clinical placement in higher education.
 Rosemary was part of the pioneering cohort of BSc occupational therapy students trained in Ghana and West Africa.
 In pursuit of professional growth, she completed a clinical placement with the North Umbria Healthcare NHS Foundation Trust Fund in the United Kingdom.
 Rosemary has an MSc in Occupational Therapy from the University of Cape Town, South Africa.
 Beyond academia, Rosemary is an active private occupational therapist specializing in working with children and young people with neurodevelopmental disabilities and their families.
 She served as the inaugural president of the Occupational Therapy Association of Ghana (OTAG) and a delegate for the World Federation of Occupational Therapists (WFOT).
 Her research has primarily focused on school-aged children, both with or without Developmental Coordination Disorder (DCD), exploring areas such as prevalence, motor performance, related fitness, and the significance of active play.
 Rosemary’s research is also centered on the development of contextually relevant assessment tools and interventions for children with neurodevelopmental disabilities across diverse populations.
 She harbors a keen interest in advancing occupational therapy education and practice, transcending conventional boundaries and contexts.
 She has an interest in intra-professional fieldwork collaboration among occupational therapy practitioners.
 Rosemary has joined Brunel University, where she endeavors to foster diversity in occupational therapy education and practice.

-Liana has joined the Occupational Therapy team at Brunel in August, 2023.
-She has qualified as an OT in the UK in 2010 and she is a children's occupational therapy by background, having worked in a variety of settings, such as children's centres, hospital wards, mainstream and special needs schools.
-Liana also worked as an OT with adults with head injury, spinal injury and continue to pratice OT with adults with rare disease (NMOSD) at John Radcliffe Hospital, Oxford.
-Liana's PhD (2019) was completed under the supervision of Prof Maria Horne, Prof Mohammed A Mohammed and Dr Sally Barber and focused on ethnic differences in sedentary behaviour and physical activity among White British and South Asian children within the Born in Bradford study.
-Liana is working in academia since 2017, teaching and supervising BSc, MSc and PhD students.
-Physical activity Lifestyle interventions Behaviour change Child health and wellbeing Reduction of disability stigma and discrimnation in LMICs
+I joined the London School of Occupational Therapy team at Brunel in August, 2023 after lecturing for six years at Oxford Brookes University.
+I have qualified as an OT in the UK in 2010 and my clinical background includes children occupational therapy in a variety of settings, such as children's centres, hospital wards, mainstream and special needs schools, but it also includes OT work with adults with head injury, spinal injury and am currently praticing as Specialist OT for patients with a rare neurological condition (NMOSD) at John Radcliffe Hospital, Oxford.
+My PhD (2019) was completed under the supervision of Prof Maria Horne, Prof Mohammed A Mohammed and Dr Sally Barber and focused on ethnic differences in sedentary behaviour and physical activity among White British and South Asian children within the Born in Bradford study.
+Physical activity Lifestyle interventions Behaviour change Child health and wellbeing Reduction of disability stigma and discrimnation in LMICs Circularity I am leading modules MSc modules and I am a year lead of MSc year 1.

 Sizhong Wang is a Lecturer and Researcher in Physiotherapy at the Department of Health Sciences.
 Before starting his academic training, Sizhong worked as a physiotherapist at Zhongshan Hospital Fudan University (China) for four years.
 Then he obtained his master's degree in Clinical Biomechanics from the University of Salford and subsequently worked as a research assistant at the Department of Rehabilitation Sciences in Hongkong Polytechnic University.
 Sizhong earned his PhD in Physiotherapy from the University of Otago.
 Musculoskeletal conditions (e.g., shoulder pain, knee osteoarthritis, and sarcopenia) Clinical biomechanics (e.g., gait analysis and gait retraining) Clinical trials Manual therapy Exercise Sizhong is a researcher involved in interdisciplinary collaboration with clinicians, engineers, biomechanists, and biostatisticians to improve healthcare services for individuals with musculoskeletal conditions.
 His research programmes mainly focus on (1) clinimetric assessment of pain for individuals with musculoskeletal conditions, with a particular interest in movement-evoked pain assessment; (2) interventions (e.g., biomechanical intervention, manual therapy, and exercise) for individuals with musculoskeletal conditions through lab-based studies to clinical trials; and (3) understanding the underlying mechanisms of interventions for managing musculoskeletal pain.